survivejs/webpack-book/manuscript/handling_styles/03_eliminating_unused_css.md

 T> PurifyCSS supports [additional options](https://github.com/purifycss/purifycss#the-optional-options-argument) including `minify`.
 You could for example enable additional logging by setting `purifyOptions: { info: true }` when instantiating the plugin.

+W> Using PurifyCSS will lose CSS sourcemaps even if you have enabled them through loader specific configuration!
+This has to do with the way it works internally.

 ## Conclusion

 The styling portion of our demo is in a good shape.
 We can make it better by including CSS linting to the project.
 We'll do that next.